the photoplug - the optical shutter speed tester for your smartphone

 Position the PhotoPlug behind the camera shutter.

-Press the aperture symbol (turns red) and release the camera shutter.
+Press the aperture symbol (turns red) and release the camera shutter within the 3-sec measurement interval.

 Analyze the measurement